zaicodes/whack-a-mole/README.md

 - Intuitive Gameplay: The user can tap or click to whack moles and navigate around rabbits.
 The controls are simple and responsive, making it easy for players of all ages to enjoy.

 - Sound Settings: Users can adjust the game's soundscape with the music button.
-Play, pause, or stop the background music as they prefer.
+Play or stop the background music as they prefer.

 - Instructions: The game has an instruction button which offers clear guidance on how to play, ensuring a smooth start for everyone.
 There are three ways to close it: an x button, play button as well as the escape button from keyboard.